AndiEcker/AcuSihotInterfaces/README.md

 Any of these Sihot actions will be cashed within the AssCache/Postgres database and later (after the reservations got fully implemented within Salesforce) also be propagated onto our Salesforce system.
-We could pass these notifications directly into the SF system (by-passing AssCache) if SF would be able to act as a server for web services, but most likely we need to implement a bridge like AssServer here because the Sihot live/push interfaces are not compatible to any web-service standards (SOAP/WSDL/REST/XML/…).
+We could pass these notifications directly into the SF system (by-passing AssCache) if SF would be able to act as a server for web services, but most likely we need to implement a bridge like BssServer here because the Sihot live/push interfaces are not compatible to any web-service standards (SOAP/WSDL/REST/XML/…).